jlpteaching/comparch/modules/Processor Architecture/_posts/2000-03-01-single-cycle.md

 ![Single cycle DINO CPU without control wires]({{'img\dinocpu\single-cycle-no-control-assignment-2.svg' | relative_url}})

 In the next video, I go through a couple of example instructions with the datapath that you will be implementing in [DINO CPU Assignment 2]({{'modules/dino cpu/assignment2' | relative_url}}).
-Note that this datapath was from WQ'21, and it varies slightly from the version in WQ'22.
+Note that this datapath was from WQ'21, and it varies slightly from the version in {{ site.data.course.quarter }}.

 {% include video.html id="1_lbwfhrfe" %}